 Once in a lifetime rule

-The welcome bonuses on virtually all American Express cards are “once in a lifetime.”
+The welcome offers on virtually all American Express cards are “once in a lifetime.”
 That means you can get the bonus on just about every card once, but you can’t get it again in the future.
 Even if you close a card, you won’t be eligible for the bonus on that card again in the future.

 Note that this rule is based on whether you’ve had a card before, and not whether you’ve received a bonus on it.
 So if you had a card in the past but didn’t receive a bonus, you still wouldn’t be eligible for the bonus.